BAAI-DCAI/SpatialBot/README.md

 ## ⚙ Embodied SpatialBot & SpatialQA-E Dataset
 We collect SpatialQA-E, a robot manipulation dataset focusing on spatial understanding and reasoning.

 SpatialBot is finetuned on SpatialQA-E for pick-and-place abilities.
+It is a Vision-Language-Action (VLA) model, supporting multi-frame RGB or RGB-D inputs.
 CKPTs and the dataset will be available soon.

 ## 🔗 Usage